- Sustainable use of freshwater resources

 Integrated vision on sustainable use

-With an integrated vision of the freshwater provision, KWR contributes to ensuring the supply of freshwater for people, agriculture, industry and nature.
-KWR is also an expert partner when it comes to ensuring the freshwater provision in the future.
-Our knowledge and expertise have broad applicability: from quantifying the balance between supply and demand, to optimising sustainable water management by means of planning, technologies or monitoring.
+With an integrated vision of the freshwater provision, KWH contributes to ensuring the supply of freshwater for people, agriculture, industry and nature.
+KWH is also an expert partner when it comes to ensuring future freshwater security.
+Our knowledge and expertise have broad applicability: from quantifying the balance between supply and demand, to optimising sustainable water management by means of planning, technologies and monitoring.